DicmaryZambrano/Sugar-Rush/README.md

 - create new ingredients
 - add more customers with random positions and requests
 - fix visual bugs in character movement
-- fix bug when player clicks an item before it is done dissapearing
+- fix items spawning on the same position twice